bayeslife/architecturelife/ArchitectureTopics.md

 ## Process Manager

+Capability to keep processes running if they fall over.

 - forever - used at Spark
-- [Non Sucking Service Manager](https://nssm.cc/) - Used for EOS Premier
+- [Non Sucking Service Manager](https://nssm.cc/) - Used for EOS Premier, Windows
-- [PM2](https://pm2.io/) - Considering for use at Quartile One
+- [PM2](https://pm2.io/) - Considering for use at Quartile One, Windows
+- [Node Windows](https://www.npmjs.com/package/node-windows) - used at Muswellbrook Coal , Windows

 ## Branching Approaches